This page may contain affiliate links. Learn More.

 - Beans (green and drying beans like pinto beans)

 Kids (and adults) like instant gratification, don’t they?
 I know I feel super encouraged to do something if I know how it’s going to turn out.
 I LOVE planting something and in just a few weeks, having some results.
-So fast growing seeds for classroom are imperative.
+So fast-growing seeds for classrooms are imperative.
 Kids need something quick to teach them the excitement of growing.
 And they need easy plants for kids.

 - Radishes-about 30 days to maturity

 - Seeds that germinate super quick (but still take time to produce)

 Everyone wants a big return for their efforts.
 Some plants will produce like crazy while others just grow a few prize delights.
 Some prolific producers that make best plants for kids are:

 - Fruit trees (once established)